anchpop/wise_mans_haskell/book.md

 stack build --test --fast --haddock-deps
 ```

 Now, we can read the documentation for any of our dependencies with `stack haddock --open <something>`.
-For example, we can look at the documentation for `lens` with `stack haddock --open hspec`.
+For example, we can look at the documentation for `lens` with `stack haddock --open lens`.
 This is better than reading the docs online because you're guaranteed to be reading the docs for the right version of whatever library you're using.

 You can also get a searchable version of these docs with *Hoogle*.
 You must first run a command to generate Hoogle's index: